04-03 T1 on the Macroscopic Scale: Pulse Sequences

 04-03-01 The Partial Saturation Pulse Sequence

-If at time zero, the equilibrium magnetization M0 is exposed to a 90° pulse, it will be tipped down into the x'-y' plane.
-After a delay time, called repetition time (TR), the spin system is exposed to a second 90° pulse (Figure 04-07), which brings the magnetization down in the x'-y' plane where the FID can be monitored.
+It tips down the magnetization into the x'-y' plane.
+After a delay time, called repetition time (TR), the spin system is exposed to a second 90° pulse (Figure 04-07), which again brings the magnetization down in the x'-y' plane so that the FID can be monitored.

 Figure 04-08: